gdm/mysky/README.md

 Doing the job of making photos will be more attractive if

- 1. Person undestands that by doing this he is making the world better.<br/>
+ 1. Person understands that by doing this he is making the world better.<br/>
      It should be enough information how the collected data is important.
  2. It's easy to do.<br/>
      Mobile app and server-side should work smoothly and be easy to use.